MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 * [Create an Azure Storage external table](../external-tables-azurestorage-azuredatalake.md)
 * [Create an SQL Server external table](../external-sql-tables.md)

-The following tabs show how to set up an Azure Storage or SQL Server external table with impersonation authentication.

 ### [Azure Storage](#tab/azure-storage)

+The following example command shows how to set up an Azure Storage external table with impersonation authentication.

-The following command creates an external table named `MyExternalTable` for `mycontainer` in an Azure Blob Storage account named `mystorageaccount`.
+The command creates an external table named `MyExternalTable` for `mycontainer` in an Azure Blob Storage account named `mystorageaccount`.
 The table has two columns, an integer `x` and a string `s`.

 To specify the use of [impersonation authentication](../../api/connection-strings/storage-authentication-methods.md#impersonation), the connection string ends with `;impersonate`.